 It's important to plan your estate so your loved ones can carry out your wishes.
-This guide contains estate planning tips
+This page contains estate planning tips

 I'm not getting any younger and wanted to make my passing as easy as I could paperwork wise.
 I have gathered and organized everything I could into a special colored folder and my daughter has a copy of it all, and she and my husband know the color of the folder in my desk, as I do not keep it out in the open.

 - our living wills